ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 3.md

 ### [Chapter 3](https://archiveofourown.org/works/63478354/chapters/163769770): Dain | Break

+They've gathered around Sloane and Ridoc in the the Pit, the squad forming a loose circle as Sloane tests her signet on him for the first time under Dain's guidance and supervision and Matthias inquisitive eye.

+Ridoc sits rigid in his seat, his forearm gripped in Sloane's hand while she clutches a dagger close to her stomach with the other; Dain eyes his jaw as it clenches against whatever discomfort Sloane's signet is causing.
+Imogen stands close, watching Ridoc wriggle against his seat with focused attention, while Matthias positions herself nearby, ready to interject with questions or observations.

+Sawyer leans against the wall ahead of them, peaking through the railing up at them, observing from an arm's distance away.
+Cat arrives with a runed daggers prepared, waiting for her turn to contribute to the experiment.
+Dain keeps himself slightly apart from the group fidgeting with his small leather-bound journal, his ink pen poised above a fresh page as he documents each observation of Sloane's signet in action.
+He's focused, brows creased while doing his damned best to sense Ridoc's magic while Sloane absorbs it.
+He can only feel the subtle pull of it against their bodies, and can only see the way Sloane's brow furrows in concentration as she works to control the transfer.

 "So, the controls are: person, item.
-The variables are, amount and... _type_?"
+The variables are, amount and...*type?*" Matthias questions solemnly, wincing alongside Ridoc as if the pain were shared.

-"Strength?"
-Sloane grits out, "Aetos's magic is downright diabolical, in comparison to say yours, or Aaric's."
+"Yes."
+Sloane grits out, "Aetos's magic is downright diabolical, in comparison to say Ridoc's, or Aaric's."

 Ridoc's head jerks back, "What do you mean diabolical?"

+Behind him Baylor and Aaric bicker, and Dain twists around to level a threatening leer at them, quieting them both successfully.

-She glances down at Dain and their eye contact is brief, "He has as much magic as most of our dragons do, and it feels... wrong." she mutters.
+Sloane glances up at Dain and their eye contact is brief, "It's basically like he has a equivalent amount magic as most of our dragons do." she mutters.

-Ridoc's face snaps to Dain's, "Is that normal?
+Ridoc's face snaps to Dain, "Is that normal?
 For you I guess?"

-"It's been like this since Cath and I bonded.
-I can still hardly control it." he admits shamelessly.

-He maintains his eye contact with Ridoc just a bit longer than he would've liked to and feels a sharp jab down his temple, wincing he adds: "Cath always says he is 'simply superior'".

-"Wouldn't superior have been bestowing you a fully inntinnsic signet then?"

-Dain's eyes widen, "No. That would be a capitol offense Ridoc."

-"No like, like Melgren, y'know," He gestures slowly, "Foresight."

-Dain shakes his head, its still throbbing.
+Dain shrugs, he glances down at the untouched paper then back up to Ridoc; "Allegedly it's my normal."

+"So you can recognize the quantity a person has?"
+Baylor hums, eyes round.

+Sloane nods; Dain jots it down, "Yes, and for the most part everyone has about the same amount."

+"Except... for Aetos."
+Matthias remarks,

+"That's right."
+Sloane sighs, sweeping her tongue across her upper lip.

+Aaric leans over Dain, "Big guy, big magic?
+What about me?"

+"Doubt it, and no thank-you I've had enough."
+Sloane groans.

+Dain's eyes twitches.

 "This shit hurts so bad."
-Ridoc whines, he’s sweating as much as Sloane is, "You normally do this with Aetos?"
+Ridoc whines, he’s sweating as much as Sloane is, maybe even more, "Are you just unfeeling man?"

-"He doesn't feel any pain anymore when I do it now.
-But I can try and make it not hurt, I just have to expend more magic to do it."

-"Well could you?"
-Ridoc asks smugly,
+"I feel it."
+Dain admits, "It hurts occasionally."

+"Occasionally?
+Could that be like, not right now?"
+Ridoc asks smugly while glaring at her,

 Sloane looks him dead in the eyes and serves up an angelic smile, "No."

-_"She is akin to an adolescent."_ Cath grumbles a warm laugh into the bond.
+*"Unbelievably feisty."* Cath grumbles, after a warm laugh slips into their pathway.

-Dain looks at the dagger she's holding; its the one she began imbuing with Dain's magic originally.
+Dain looks at the dagger she's holding, the one she'd used last night.

-"I think..." he begins, holding the small leather-bound journal he picked up from the archives to document his findings on Sloane's signet, "You need to use the same item for each person."

-"Yeah, daggers."
-Imogen says back, she's watching Ridoc wriggle against his seat.

-"No," He points to the leather shaft of the dagger that Sloane clutches close to her stomach, "Initially she used that one with my magic, she's trying to fill it with Ridoc's magic and its being... rejected by mine."
+"Maybe we should imbue only one person's magic into a single item." he suggest, holding his hand out to Catriona; from his understanding Catriona had a reasonably exceptional understanding of runes and the tempering of magic involved in the process.
+Dain runs his thumbs across the rune whittled into the wooden handle, he wonders maybe if Catriona and Sloane might ever become familiar enough to work together.

+He watches Sloane's eyes flick from himself, to the dagger, and then slowly to Catriona's face in disgust before breathing slowly and controlled.

+"In case there *is* and aspect that magic isn't all one type, but rather baring traits discerned by it's wielder, we probably shouldn't cross contaminate."

-Imogen raises a brow at him, "And how would you know?"
+Imogen raises a brow at him, "What gave you that bright idea?"

-"I can see it."
+"I can feel my magic even after it's transferred to a new vessel."
 He answers.

+He can only attest to his statement w

-"You... can see it?"
-Matthias parrots, "Like our magic with runes?"
+"You... can feel it?"
+Matthias parrots, and Dain sets the journal across his lap.

-"No...
-Like every time Mairi activates her signet, I can see the flow of my magic where she's put it."
-He pauses, "So actually yes.
-Well, no. Only when she uses that dagger, and it doesn’t go away even after she’s finished imbuing."
+"Every time Mairi activates her signet, I can feel the flow of my magic, where she's taking it from, and where she put it."
+He pauses, "Not sure what I'm getting at, its all baseless and hypothetical."

+"So you're thinking since Ridoc has an elemental signet she might be siphoning elemental magic as it leaves his body?"
+Aaric presses.

+He drives his knee into Dain's back, shoving against him, and Dain tips his head back to glare at the first-yearm "& that.
+And yes."

 Sloane's listening and she removes her hand from Ridoc's arm, "So if I..." she grabs another dagger, it's wrapped at the hilt in a decaying wrap, and begins imbuing with Ridoc's magic again.
 She's sweating like she's been on the mat.